dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 repository that will generate output that is considered "truth" data.
 In addition to the jobs run for a push, the scripts will:

-* Run all use cases
+* Run all use cases.
-* Create/Update Docker data volumes that store truth data with the use case output
+* Create/Update Docker data volumes that store truth data with the use case output.

 See :ref:`cg-ci-create-output-data-volumes` for more information.